Artigo

 What is a Domain?

 A domain is the unique name that identifies a website on the internet.
-It serves as the address that allows people to find your website easily.
-The opposite of this would be you having to type a series of numbers, known as IP addresses, which are the true location of a website on the web.
-Instead, people can type a name that is easier to remember.
+It serves as the address that allows people to easily find your website.
+The opposite of this would be to have to type in a series of numbers, known as IP addresses, which are the true location of a website on the web.
+Instead, people can type in a name that is easier to remember.

 For example, when you type www.google.com into your browser, "google.com" is the domain.
 In reality, it is first and foremost a number, which is linked to a server that hosts Google's content.
-It is this combination of numbers that allows you to access the website, but having a domain means you can have an “easy name” to access the website.
+It is this combination of numbers that allows you to access the site, but having a domain means that you can have a "friendly name" to access the site.

 Domain Structure